 Leather car seats have always been a sign of supreme quality and style.
 They’re comfortable, they smell amazing and if you lease your car from us, you can have them no questions asked.

 You’ll need to look after them to get the best out of them.
-Follow these steps and your leather seats will stay in great condition and your journeys will feel luxurious, even if you’re just nipping to the shops.
+Follow these steps for leather car seat care so they will stay in great condition and your journeys will feel luxurious, even if you’re just nipping to the shops.

 Follow the instructions

 The safest way to do anything at all with your lease car is to read the manual first.
 There are more exciting ways to spend your time, we know, but the care section is there for a reason, so please do read it.

 This applies to cleaning your leather car seats just as much as any other part of maintaining your car.
 The manual should have specific guidelines on how to look after your leather seats, what kind of products they recommend and what you should avoid.